jupyter-server/enterprise_gateway/docs/source/operators/config-add-env.md

     Any other value will error.

   EG_YARN_CERT_BUNDLE=<custom_truststore_path>
     The path to a .pem or any other custom truststore used as a CA bundle in yarn-api-client.

+  EG_ZMQ_IO_THREADS=1
+    The size of the ZMQ thread pool used to handle I/O operations.
+Applies only to shared contexts which are enabled by default but can be specified via `RemoteMappingKernelManager.shared_context = True`.

+  EG_ZMQ_MAX_SOCKETS=1023
+    Specifies the maximum number of sockets to allow on the ZMQ context.
+Applies only to shared contexts which are enabled by default but can be specified via `RemoteMappingKernelManager.shared_context = True`.
 ```